 We’ll get into specific retirement planning tips for women, but it’s essential to start with those basics.

 Also, anything you can do to improve your earning power in the years before retirement can be helpful.
 However, you might not have many working years left—if you’re 60 or 65, retirement could be just a few years away.

 Maximizing your earnings may be easier said than done.
-We know that women earn, on average, about 82 to 85 cents for each dollar men earn (depending where you look and how old the data is).
+We know that women earn, on average, about 82 to 85 cents for each dollar men earn (depending on where you look and how old the data is).
 That has real consequences when it comes to retirement savings.
 Lower earnings: